Forty-five is an age of reckoning in the tech industry. That’s the age in which prospects for tech workers

-Scott has been a Venture Capitalist since 2000, first as a senior Managing Director at Insight Venture Partners and then as the founder of OpenView Venture Partners.
+Scott has been a Venture Capitalist since 2000, first as a senior Managing Director at Insight Venture Partners and then as the founder of OpenView.
 He has worked with numerous companies to help them craft and realize their visions.

 At OpenView, and previously at Insight, Scott worked to develop and communicate the vision that an institutionalized venture capital firm can — and should — offer meaningful value beyond the capital that it invests.
-He has spent over a decade iterating on that approach, which includes the development of OpenView’s investment focus and team, the OpenView Labs team, and the firm’s content sites for executives.
+He has spent over a decade iterating on that approach through his work at OpenView, which includes the development of OpenView’s investment focus and team, the firm’s Expansion platform, and OpenView’s blog – a content site for software leaders.

 Before founding OpenView, Scott joined Insight Venture Partners in 2000 as the Chief Operating Officer.
 At Insight, he led the effort to institutionalize the investment process, outbound program, value-add program, and finance, legal, and administration departments.
 After institutionalizing the investment strategy and infrastructure, Scott started leading deal work in 2001 and was the partner responsible for investing in eight of Insight’s portfolio companies.